frostie/NumberWizard/README.md

 # NumberWizard
 A game created in Unity that guesses your number between 1 and 1000.

 *This project is part of a tutorial and is for experimental/learning purposes only.
-Once completed, it will not be updated further.*
+It is now complete and will not be updated further.*

 ## Next Actions:
-- Create standalone build to run game
+- Project complete!

 ## A Closer Look
 ![alt_text](https://github.com/pippom/NumberWizard/blob/master/Screenshots/Core_1.png)